iktech/artifactz-azure-devops-extension/README.md

 ```

 ## `retrieve-artifacts`
-This action retrieves artifact details from the specified stage at the https://artifactz.io.
+This action retrieves artifacts' versions from the specified stage at the https://artifactz.io.

 ## Inputs
 ### `serviceUrl`